Audit Procedures: Definition, Methods, & Types

 What are the Types of Audit Procedures?

-During the planning phase of an audit for a company, it is a requirement to perform a risk assessment in order to understand the environment of the organization, as well as to recognize its weakness, and to identify the best set of audit procedures to use.
-Here are the various types of commonly used audit procedures that auditors can choose from:
+During the planning phase of an audit for a company, it is a requirement to perform a risk assessment to understand the environment of the organization, as well as to recognize its weaknesses and to identify the best set of audit procedures to use.
+Audit procedures include inquiry, confirmation, observation, inspection, recalculation, and reperformance.
+Know more about each of them:

 Types of Audit Procedures